aetperf/aetperf.github.io/_posts/2022-11-04-Forward-and-reverse-stars-in-Cython.md

-Also, later we are going to walk randomly though each node of the network and use the forward/reverse stars to access all outgoing or incoming edges.
+Also, later we are going to walk randomly though each node of this USA network and use the forward/reverse stars to access all outgoing or incoming edges.
 So let's create a random vector with a random perlmutation of all the node indices:

 ```python